NickAbel/ifsnemo-compare/quickstart-testing.md

 ## 3. Login Node Setup

+> Note: This step assumes the availability and existence of an internet-connected login node.
+If this is not the case, download `yq` and `psubmit` and use `scp`, etc. as needed.

-SSH into your login node and prepare utilities:
+SSH into your internet-connected login node (in this case, `glogin4`) and prepare utilities:

 ```bash
 ssh bscXXXXXX@glogin4.bsc.es